 Excellence in Pharmaceutical Care

-New Zealand's National School of Pharmacy aims to achieve excellence in pharmaceutical care and care of pharmaceuticals through excellence in research and research informed teaching.
-We have expertise in the pharmaceutical sciences, clinical pharmacy and social pharmacy.
+New Zealand's National School of Pharmacy is the oldest in the country and prides itself on achieving excellence in pharmaceutical care.
+We aim for excellence in research and research informed teaching in pharmaceutical sciences, clinical pharmacy and social pharmacy.

-Please do not hesitate to contact the School if you have any enquiries about our undergraduate degree, postgraduate professional qualifications, research degrees, research collaborations or just have a general enquiry.
+Please do not hesitate to contact the School if you have any enquiries about our undergraduate degree, postgraduate professional qualifications, research degrees, research collaborations or any general enquiries.

 Professor Stephen Duffull